dzenbot/DZNEmptyDataSet/README.md

 This project replicates several popular application's empty datasets (~20) with their exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
 See how easy and flexible it is to customize the appearance of your empty datasets.

 #### Countries
 This project shows a list of the world countries loaded from CoreData.
-It uses NSFecthedResultController results, for filtering search.
-Whenever no content is matched when searching, a simple empty dataset is shown.
+It uses NSFecthedResultController for filtering search.
+When searching and no content is matched, a simple empty dataset is shown.
 See how to interact between the UITableViewDataSource and the DZNEmptyDataSetSource protocols, while using a typical CoreData stack.

 #### Colors
 This project is a simple example of how this library also works with UICollectionView and Storyboards.